 **Helpful tips and common mistakes

 Whenever I order this salad at the Cheesecake Factory, the server always asks if I want the wontons broken or whole.
 Like I mentioned before, this is no ordinary salad so some might find it odd to find layers of egg roll wrappers in the salad.
 All you have to do is just dive right in and break into the crispy wrappers; trust me the salad tastes better than it looks!

 For the sweet and sour sauce, I used the same sauce I used for my avocado egg rolls.
-Combine 3/4 cup granulated sugar, 1/4 cup water, 2 tbsp Sriracha and a pinch of salt in a medium saucepot.
-Bring to a boil over medium heat.
-Reduce to a simmer and cook until the sugar has dissolved, stirring frequently.
-Mix together 1/2 tbsp cornstarch with 1 tbsp water and add to the sauce.
-Cook for 2 more minutes or until thickened.
-Remove from heat and let cool.
 Brush the sauce on the fried egg roll wrappers and sprinkle sesame seeds on top.
-The crisps are best consumed the day of since they do get soft the following day.
+The crisps are best consumed the same day since they do get soft the following day.

-Cheesecake Factory uses a mesclun mix that includes radicchio, arugula, and other greens but I chose baby spinach as my greens.
-Even with the different dressing, this salad is just as good as the restaurants!
-The crisp wontons are key to the luau salad and the mango, chicken, peppers, nuts, and cucumber don’t hurt either.
+Cheesecake Factory uses a mesclun mix that includes radicchio, arugula, and other greens but you can use any type of greens.
+Even though my version may not be exactly like the Cheesecake Factory version, this variation is still just as delicious.
+The crisp wontons are key to the luau salad and the mango, chicken, peppers, nuts, and cucumber doesn't hurt either.
 Luckily for me, I made enough of this salad to last me all week!

 For more salad inspiration check out this fajita chicken salad!

 Leave a Reply